ssande7/i3-companion/README.md

 ### Layout Tracker

 Pipes the current i3 layout to the status bar whenever it changes.
 The displayed layout should be the one that new windows will be opened into.
+Configure within the `[output_tracker]` block.

 As some i3 events that change the layout don't send an IPC trigger, the following i3 commands should be followed by `; exec --no-startup-id i3-msg -t send_tick` in `.i3/config`:
 * `split <arg>`